APTricou/sojourn_cms_netlify/src/pages/index.md

   title: What is Sojourn?
   description: >-
     Sojourn was founded on community.
-Sojourn's mission is to use equine assisted activities to proactively contribute to individual's cognitive, physical, emotional, and social well being.
+Sojourn's mission is to use equine assisted activities to proactively contribute to an individual's cognitive, physical, emotional, and social well being.
 Sojourn TRC's goal is to Enhance Lives Through the Power of the Horse.
 description: >-
-  Instruction and lessons are held under supervision of a certified riding instructor with degrees in Special Education.
+  Instruction and lessons are held under supervision of a certified riding instructor with degrees in Special Education and Reading..
 Lessons are tailored to the needs of the individual, often supplemented through student's school IEPs.
 intro:
   blurbs:
     - image: /img/51043305_1751243164979772_4047409594421477376_o.jpg